maxgray20/contrast/_posts/2021-03-05-advanced-examples.md

 ## Embedded content

-You can also embed a lot of other stuff, like video files from YouTube, using the `embed.html` include.
-Take a look at the source for this post to get an idea about how it works.
+You can also embed a lot of other stuff, like video files from YouTube, using the `embed.html` include at the `_includes` directory, via the code `{% include embed.html url="embed-url" %}`.
+You can take a look at the source for this post in the `_posts` directory to review the code in action.

 {% include embed.html url="https://www.youtube.com/embed/l9TuKL3uRSQ" %}